policumbent/WHPSC-Sim/public/data/instructions.md

 #### Windows/MacOS/Android

 1. Go to [policumbent.it/whpsc-sim](https://policumbent.it/whpsc-sim)
-1. Connect your bluetooth powermeter.
+1. Connect your bluetooth power meter.
 1. Start a new run

 #### Linux